rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ### Molecule converge

 Molecule `create` only acts as orchestration.
 The `coverge` step is what runs our playbook that calls our role to configure the environment.
-There's good reason to do these steps seperate.
+There's good reason to do these steps separate.
 First, the `create` step ensures our virtual machine is provisioned and started correctly.
-Once it's up, we've got less troubleshooting when actually running the playbook.
+After it's up, we've got less troubleshooting when actually running the playbook.

-Another benefit of running steps seperately is that on a more complicated role, we could just run `converge` after every task we add to our role to make sure it does what we intend for it to do.
+Another benefit of running steps separately is that, on a more complicated role, we could just run `converge` after every task to which we add to our role to make sure that it does what we intend for it to do.
 Because we only have three simple tasks, we can run converge to test all tasks at the same time.

 ```
 ~/Projects/example_playbooks/nginx_install$ molecule converge